Lovers Point-Julia Platt State Marine Reserve, and Edward F. Ricketts State Marine Conservation Area

 cabezon

-Cabezon in Edward F. Ricketts SMCA. photo © Stefanie, CC BY-NC 2.0
+Cabezon in Edward F. Ricketts SMCA.
+Photo © Stefanie, CC BY-NC 2.0.

-These MPAs lie within Monterey Bay National Marine Sanctuary, which covers more than 6,000 square miles.
-The area is popular for kayak fishing and diving.
-Access is available at San Carlos Beach.
-One of the best ways to explore the area is by renting a kayak.
-Recreational fishing for finfish using hook-and-line is allowed in Edward F. Ricketts SMCA, so anglers can come to this stretch of coast near Pacific Grove to cast their lines in hopes of catching lingcod, cabezon, kelp greenling, and more.
+Kayak rentals are available along the waterfront, and for those bringing their own watercraft, kayaks and boats can be launched at the nearby harbor.
+Recreational fishing for finfish using hook-and-line is allowed in Edward F. Ricketts SMCA, so anglers can come to this stretch of coast near Pacific Grove to wet their lines in hopes of catching lingcod, cabezon, kelp greenling, and more.

-The Monterey Bay Aquarium borders the SMCA and exhibits environments found in the Monterey Bay, offering a unique opportunity to view and learn about the world beneath the waves.
-With their location in the heart of Monterey, restaurants, lodging, and other amenities are within easy reach.
-For those wanting to get out on the water, kayaks and boats can be both launched and rented at nearby Monterey Harbor.
+The Monterey Bay Aquarium borders the MPAs and maintains exhibits featuring the environments found in Monterey Bay, offering a unique opportunity to view and learn about the world beneath the waves.
+With the MPAs' location skirting the heart of Monterey, restaurants, lodging, and other amenities are within easy reach.

 Coordinates